 The final 1970s avian piece was Baby Chicks ‘Downy and Lemon’ in 1979.
 Also by Lynn Brown, they are just a bit smaller than the duckling pair at 4.5” high; its introduction price was $215 and was retired before 1988.

-The stunning Australian Sulfur-Crested Cockatoo study in 1984 was sculpted by Susan Eaton.
+The stunning Australian Sulfur-Crested Cockatoo study introduced in 1984 was sculpted by Susan Eaton.
 It was taken from life and based on Mrs. Eaton’s own pet bird.
 This small edition of only 25 sold for $9850, which works out to about $22,000 in 2016 dollars!
 It is also one of Cybis’ largest bird studies at 25” high.
-It was either completed or closed in less than four years; I have heard that it was extremely difficult for them to produce and so it’s likely that the edition was closed early at a smaller final number.
+Recently-discovered Cybis retailer paperwork shows the edition as lasting for only two years (until February 1986) but whether it was closed early or fully completed is unknown.

 At the other end of the 1984 introduction spectrum is the diminutive 4” high Woody Owl, a young saw-whet owlet who was $115 originally.
 He was retired in 1994.

-Another non-limlited edition is the 3.5″ high Baby Swan from 1985.
+Another non-limited edition is the 3.5″ high Baby Swan from 1985, also designed by Susan Eaton.
 Oddly, this does not appear at all in their 1988 price list, which normally indicates that the piece had been retired, but it reappeared at the start of the 1990s at $75 and continued to be available for purchase.

-This is the normal dove but with holly leaves and berries painted on.
+This is the same dove but with holly leaves and berries painted on.
 There is a Holiday Dove in the 1988 Cybis price list for $100, so this might be it.
-(It is not shown on the 1993, 1995, or 1999 price lists.)
+It is not shown on any 1990s price lists.
+The example in the photo came from the private collection of its designer, Lynn Klockner Brown.
 But it’s unclear whether the retail edition had this painted-on decoration or had the usual “applied” leaves and berries made of porcelain, as did all of the holiday animals and bunnies.

 Several birds appeared in 1987 including two non-limited editions.
 This one is the Black Capped Chickadees with Dogwood and is 4.5” high.
 The issue price was $295.
 At introduction this piece was described as the “first edition in the Cybis Bird Collection” and continued to be available thereafter.

 The Golden Eagle was the other 1987 bird study.
 It is taller than many non-limited bird editions at 15.25” high; width is 7 inches.
-Like Koos Koos Koos of the previous decade this was also offered in a color and an albino version designated as “white.”
+Like Koos Koos Koos of the previous decade this was also offered in a color version ($895) and an albino version ($550) which the studio designated as “white.”
 Although these were non-limited editions, some of them are numbered — which can be confusing unless you know why.
-At introduction these were put into the studio’s special “Constitutional Collection” of new issues but with a slight dfiference: Pieces that were physically created during the four months of special celebrations in Philadelphia (May, June, July and August 1987) were numbered.
-All of the subsequent pieces are, as is usual for a “non-limited”, NOT numbered.
+At introduction these were put into the studio’s special “Constitutional Collection” of new issues but with a slight difference: Pieces that were physically created during the four months of special celebrations in Philadelphia (May, June, July and August 1987) were numbered.
+All of the subsequent pieces were NOT numbered.
 So you may well see one of these eagles with a number next to the signature.
 I have no idea how high the numbers went but would like to find out.
-Issue prices are unknown but the following year (1988) the white was $575 and the color $925.
-Both continued to be available (without any numbers) into the early 2000s.

 The Preening Baby Swan was introduced in 1988; this is the same mold as the Baby Swan from 1985 but with the head/neck repositioned and a tuft of side feathers added.
 It is 3.75” high and sold for $95 in 1993.

 Goldfinch with Violets is a charming nonlimited edition from 1988 at 6” high; issue price was $425.
-Only a couple of years later it was drafted in to the new “New Jersey Collection” and rechristened The New Jersey Goldfinch with Violets at $675.
-It continued to be identified that way until the circa-2000s website which returned it to its original name of Goldfinch with Violets (but for $795.)
+In 1993 it was drafted in to the new “New Jersey Collection” and rechristened The New Jersey Goldfinch with Violets at $675.
+It continued to be identified that way until the circa-2000s website which returned it to its original name of Goldfinch with Violets.